From 22 to 38 Engineers: How One Team 10x'd Output in 6 Months [Case Study]

 Leaderboards sound like they should create toxic competition.
 The opposite happened here.
 Engineers saw their peers' contributions for the first time and responded with curiosity, not jealousy.
 Recognition led to knowledge sharing.
 Competitive drive was channeled into helping the team.

 Recognition drives retention more than compensation when the recognition is fair.
-And fairness requires complete data.
+Fairness requires complete data.

 AI Accelerates Everything